Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 - `def teleop(self)`: The teleop Generator.
 Use `yield` to wait for 1/50th of a second.
 - `def autonomous(self)`: The autonomous Generator.
 Use `yield` to wait for 1/50th of a second.

+> **Note:** sea.GeneratorBot is intended for use on the real robot.
+To test a robot on the simulator, use sea.SimulationRobot instead.

 ## Making a Generator

 [This page](../generators) has more detailed information on what Generators are and how they work.